Flora MacDonald (1725-1790)

 her brother in South Uist during the summer of 1746 when asked to assist Charles

-Edward Stuart, known as "Bonnie Prince Charles".
+Edward Stuart, known as "Bonnie Prince Charles"

 On April 16, 1746 Culloden Moor (about 6 miles East of

-Inverness) was the scene of an historic battle in the Scottish Jacobite
+Inverness) was the scene of an

-rebellion led by the pretender to the British throne, Prince Charles Edward
+rebellion led by the pretender to the British throne,

 Stuart, who was attempting to depose George II, King of Great Britain.
-The

 battle resulted in a total rout of Charles Edward's army, consisting of about

-7,000 Highlanders, by a force of 9,000 British regulars led by the British
+9,000 British regulars led by the British

 military leader and son of George II, William Augustus, Duke of Cumberland